Are Multimodal Embeddings Truly Beneficial for Recommendation? A Deep Dive into Whole vs. Individual Modalities: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This study critically examines whether current multimodal recommendation (MMRec) models truly leverage all available modality information.
-Our analysis first reveals that most existing MMRec models primarily rely on multimodal embeddings, particularly those equipped with sophisticated fusion mechanisms.
+This study critically examines whether current multimodal recommendation models truly leverage all available modality information.
+Our analysis first reveals that most existing multimodal recommendation models primarily rely on multimodal embeddings, particularly those equipped with sophisticated fusion mechanisms.
 Surprisingly, some classic baselines with simple fusion strategies, such as VBPR and BM3, exhibit unexpectedly stable performance even when their multimodal embeddings are replaced with meaningless vectors.
 A closer investigation of individual modalities further shows that text plays a dominant role: most models maintain comparable performance even when image embeddings are removed.
 We also discuss models whose behavior deviates from this general trend.

-These findings have important implications for the MMRec community.
-We advocate for \textbf{modality ablation studies} to become a standard evaluation protocol, ensuring that reported improvements over baselines are transparent and credible.
-Moreover, a deeper understanding of how multimodal embeddings influence MMRec performance would greatly benefit practitioners in effectively deploying these models.
-For future model design, researchers should move beyond simple fusion and explore integration strategies where modalities actively influence the construction of user–item and item–item graphs during intermediate computations, supported by training techniques that prevent signal overshadowing.
+These findings have important implications for the multimodal recommendation community.

 We will continue to monitor developments in multimodal recommendation to ensure fair and rigorous comparisons.
 Moreover, we plan to explore the design of new models informed by our insights into fusion strategies and the pivotal role of text in multimodal learning.